CycloneDX/sbom-utility/docs/custom-examples.md

 As each item of the selected JSON array is itself a JSON map object, the `primaryKey` of the `selector` is used to identify the map `key` (i.e., `name` in this case) and specified `value` (i.e., `yyz`) for to test for uniqueness within the array.

-When the custom validation configuration (above) is applied to the test CycloneDX BOM file: `test/custom/cdx-1-6-test-bom-properties.json` with contents:
+When this example's custom validation configuration is applied to the test CycloneDX BOM file: `test/custom/cdx-1-6-test-bom-properties.json` with contents:

 ```json
 {